hamsarajan/Pytorch-Functions/README.md

 ## Assignment Requirements
 Given a 32x32 pixels, 3 channels input.
 Fill the pixel values with torch.randn( . . . )
-Foreach pytorch functions in the list,
+For each pytorch functions in the list below,
 1. Initialise the weights with uniform random numbers r
 2. Call the functions and get the output tensors - torch_out
 3. Implement these functions from scratch, without using any neural network libraries.
-Use linear algebra libraries in python is ok.
+Using linear algebra libraries in python is ok.
 Output your tensors as — my_out
 4. Compare and show that torch_out and my_out are equal up to small numerical errors